The Carpinteria Valley Arts Council (CVAC) is a non-profit organization that promotes and supports the arts. Our mission is to:

 - space for community groups to meet and dialogue.

-The proposal is proceeding through the City’s approval and review process.
-Fundraising is scheduled to begin in 2011 with groundbreaking planned for 2015.
+The proposal has completed the City’s approval and review process.
+Fundraising is scheduled to begin in 2014 with groundbreaking planned for 2015.

 Please click on the links below to see plans and designs.